Heidelberg Materials: West Bank

-In Israeli occupied West Bank HeidelbergCement's wholly owned subsidiary Hanson Israel manufactures ready-made cement, aggregates and asphalt for Israel's construction industry.
+In Israeli occupied West Bank Heidelberg Materials' wholly owned subsidiary Hanson Israel manufactures ready-made cement, aggregates and asphalt for Israel's construction industry.
 In March 2009, the Israeli human rights organization Yesh Din filed a petition with the Israeli high court demanding a halt to mining activity in West Bank quarries, including Hanson Israel's Nahal Raba quarry.

 According to research of the ARD magazine "Panorama" on 2 September 2010, and the ARD Studios Tel Aviv, the minerals produced are brought to Israel without any benefit to the Palestinian communities.
 Palestinians from the village of az-Zawiya in the immediate vicinity of the quarry lay claim to the land.
 The Israeli Supreme Court rejected the petition from Yesh Din in December 2011.

+Divestment

-In 2015, HeidelbergCement founded a new subsidiary, HeidelbergCement Palestine and started the import of cement to Gaza and West Bank.
-HeidelbergCement Palestine is now in the process of setting up quarry operations in Palestine.
-The largest Danish pension fund, PFA Pension(Da), has divested its interest from HeidelbergCement, due to "Violation of basic human rights, which conflicts with UN Global Compact principles 1 and 2."
+In September the largest Danish pension fund, PFA Pension(Da), divested from Heidelberg Materials due to "Violation of basic human rights, which conflicts with UN Global Compact principles 1 and 2."

+In October 2017, Danish pension firm Sampension added Heidelberg Cement to its blacklist, because it operates an asphalt factory and quarry in the West Bank.

+Russian invasion of Ukraine

+HeidelbergCement has faced criticism for its continued presence in Russia despite the geopolitical tensions and sanctions following the Russian invasion of Ukraine.
+While the company announced a freeze on investments in its Russian operations, concerns remain about its ongoing activities in the region.
+According to the Leave Russia project, HeidelbergCement has yet to fully withdraw, raising questions about its ethical practices and commitment to international standards.

+Wales

+In March 2024, residents of Glyncoch, near Pontypridd in South Wales, engaged in a series of protests around the over-riding of the local authority's opposition to extend quarrying, by the Minister of Climate Change, Julie James.
+This successful appeal will allow a further 15.7 million tonnes of rock to be extracted for road surfacing and runways.
+The quarry operations will continue until 2047 and will come within 164 meters of schools and housing as well as destroying a community green space and a wildlife sanctuary.